What’s the Difference Between Composable and Headless eCommerce?

 And we’ve ranked first for the B2C Digital Commerce Use Case in the Gartner Critical Capabilities for Digital Commerce Platforms.

-If you’d like to learn more about Kibo’s headless solution, schedule a demo with a member of our team.
+If you’d like to learn more about Kibo’s headless eCommerce solution, schedule a demo with a member of our team.

 Kibo Blog